Powered by SchoolDash

 West Street, Comberton, Cambridge CB23 7DU

 Comberton Village College is a non-selective academy.
-It has about 1,940 boys and girls aged between 11 and 18.
-In February 2013 the school was rated ‘Outstanding’ by Ofsted.
+It has about 1,930 boys and girls aged between 11 and 18.
+Ofsted last inspected the school in November 2024.

 This school is a member of The Cam Academy Trust.
 (Other schools in this trust include Cambourne Village College, Melbourn Village College and St Peter's School.)

-Particular strengths include Attainment, Progress, Destinations and Attendance.
-Relative weaknesses include Finances, Admissions and Representation.
+Particular strengths include Disadvantaged pupils, Attainment, Attendance and Progress.
+Relative weaknesses include Admissions, Representation and Finances.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.